ayushnigamsworld/MEANAngular2/README.md

 ## Coming straight to the point, how to run:

 Step 1:
+Clone this repository
-npm install -g angular-cli
+Optional(npm install -g angular-cli)

 Step 2:
-npm install --save express body-parser npm install mongojs --save
+npm install --save express body-parser mongojs

 Step 3:
 Change the credentials and url for mongodb